Avail

 — environment in which the transaction is processed.stakerAddress

-— staking account address receiving the staked tokens.signedTransaction
+— account address initiating the bonding transaction.signedTransaction

 Example response: